Buying Property in Portugal as an Expat — Locations, Costs & Mortgages (2026)

 Algarve

 The Algarve, particularly Faro, is a retiree haven due to its stunning beaches, warm climate, and seafood.
 Inland areas like Viseu offer high quality of life, excellent healthcare, and welcoming communities, making it a versatile choice.
-Families from all over the world love to move here, with top-tier internaional schools like Vilamoura International School.
+Families from all over the world love to move here, with top-tier international schools like Vilamoura International School.

 Silver Coast